reduction in hormones after menopause (when your period stops).

 Vaginal operation where a synthetic ‘bulking’ material is injected in or around your urethra to improve the seal.
 This material may be permanent or absorbed by your body.

-Procedure involving mesh
+Procedures involving surgical mesh implants

-from behind your pubic bone (retropubic method)
+retropubic method – inserted from behind your pubic bone

 Unfortunately, all surgical procedures have complications and risks.
 The most common complications from mesh surgery include: